3D Chocolate Printing Guide

 What is the picture format used for the machine?

-How can I upload a photo to the program?
+How can I upload a photo to the ChocPrint slicing program?

-You cannot directly upload a photo to the ChocPrint software.
-Our ChocPrint software cannot accept Raster Graphics (such as JPEG, PNG, TIFF, BMP, etc) or Vector Graphics (AI, SVG, DXF, DWG, etc).
+You cannot directly upload a photo to the ChocPrint program.
+ChocPrint cannot accept Raster Graphics (such as JPEG, PNG, TIFF, BMP, etc) or Vector Graphics (AI, SVG, DXF, DWG, PDF, etc).
 Only STL and OBJ files can be used to generate a G-code with ChocPrint.
 It is therefore necessary to convert all photos and drawings to an STL or OBJ file, and then convert the STL or OBJ file to a G-code.

 The quickest way to convert a photo without the need of an STL or OBJ file is to trace it using our CHOCDRAW Android App (not compatible with iPhone/iPad).
 Simply set your photo as a background image and trace over it.
 A ready-to-use G-code file will be immediately created which can be sent directly to the printer.